influenzanet/influenzanet.github.io/docs/survey-engine/02-item.md

 ## Survey Item Components

-Components defines the content of an SingleItem.
-They can be composed and organized to create simple survey block (textual note, a simple question) or complex question (several text block, several interactive data collection fields, ...).
+Components define the content of an SingleItem.
+They can be composed and organized to create simple survey block (textual note, a simple question) or complex question (several text blocks, several interactive data collection fields, ...).
 As the Survey Items, they can also react to logic rules to make them interactive.
-For example each component visibility can be controlled by a rule, making it visible only if a condition (based for example on the responses) is fulfilled.
+For example each component visibility can be controlled by an expression rule, making it visible only if a condition (based for example on the responses) is fulfilled.

 The [components](./components/overview)